poolifier/poolifier/README.md

 - `workerChoiceStrategy` (optional) - The worker choice strategy to use in this pool:

   - `WorkerChoiceStrategies.ROUND_ROBIN`: Submit tasks to worker in a round robin fashion
-  - `WorkerChoiceStrategies.LEAST_USED`: Submit tasks to the worker with the minimum number of running and ran tasks
+  - `WorkerChoiceStrategies.LEAST_USED`: Submit tasks to the worker with the minimum number of executed, executing and queued tasks
-  - `WorkerChoiceStrategies.LEAST_BUSY`: Submit tasks to the worker with the minimum tasks total execution time
+  - `WorkerChoiceStrategies.LEAST_BUSY`: Submit tasks to the worker with the minimum tasks total execution and wait time
   - `WorkerChoiceStrategies.WEIGHTED_ROUND_ROBIN`: Submit tasks to worker by using a weighted round robin scheduling algorithm based on tasks execution time
   - `WorkerChoiceStrategies.INTERLEAVED_WEIGHTED_ROUND_ROBIN`: Submit tasks to worker by using an interleaved weighted round robin scheduling algorithm based on tasks execution time (experimental)
   - `WorkerChoiceStrategies.FAIR_SHARE`: Submit tasks to worker by using a fair share tasks scheduling algorithm based on tasks execution time